hirushiharan/doc_recon_langchain_sandbox/README.md

      - `lambda_aws_textract.py`: Extracts text using AWS Textract.
      - `lambda_langchain_structure.py`: Uses LangChain to structure the extracted text.

-3. **Add required dependencies using Lambda layers**
+3. **Create and Add a Lambda Layer**
-   - AWS Lambda does not come pre-installed with Python libraries.
+   AWS Lambda does not come pre-installed with Python libraries.
 You need to package dependencies separately.
-   - Follow these steps to create a Lambda layer:
+   Follow these steps to create a Lambda layer:

    ```sh
    docker pull <AWS_ECR_PYTHON_IMAGE>  # Pull the appropriate Python build from AWS ECR Public